Refugees in Hong Kong: From Vietnam

 In the next wave, the end of the Vietnam War brought hundreds of thousands of Vietnamese refugees.
 Ultimately, of the refugee claims, 143,700 Vietnamese refugees were resettled in third countries while about 67,000 Vietnamese migrants were deported back to Vietnam.
 Only about 1,000 Vietnamese refugees were granted permission to reside and assimilate in Hong Kong.

 Court rulings

 Since 2004 after a series of rulings by Hong Kong courts prohibited the immigration authority in Hong Kong from removal of any illegal immigrants as long as those individuals claimed persecution or risk of torture and awaited adjudication of their claims.
 There was a dramatic increase in the number of asylum seekers and torture claimants after 2004.

 A March 2013 holding by the Court of Final Appeal held that determination of refugee claims is subject to judicial review.
 This landmark holding prompted Hong Kong to restructure the system for considering claims into a Unified Screening Mechanism in 2014.

-In the period from 2014–15, the number of asylum seeker claims has soared, rising by 70% from early 2014 to mid-2015 due to consolidation of claims for both persecution and torture under the Unified Screening Mechanism.
+In the period from 2014 to 2015, the number of asylum seeker claims has soared, rising by 70% from early 2014 to mid-2015 due to consolidation of claims for both persecution and torture under the Unified Screening Mechanism.